Florence Knoll: Professionalization of interior design

-Before Knoll's influence Interior decoration was mostly a non-professional pursuit, typically practiced by hobbyists.
-It had previously only been applied to the home, spaces like offices were not typically professionally planned or designed.
-Knoll saw an opportunity, when she realized that most office spaces were not professionally designed:In those days the boss usually had a decorator.
+Before Knoll's influence, interior decoration was mostly a non-professional pursuit, typically practiced by hobbyists.
+It had previously only been applied to the home; spaces like offices were not typically professionally planned or designed.
+Knoll saw an opportunity to change that:In those days the boss usually had a decorator.
 They did his office and maybe some of the other senior executives, but the people further down the line had offices designed by the purchasing agent, who ordered furniture out of a catalog.
 So when I came along with my questionnaire, I wanted to know what they needed.
 It was kind of a radical ideal, but it was also logical and obvious.With her Knoll Planning Unit, Knoll radically shifted interior design to be a professional endeavor.
 Knoll fused decoration with architecture and industrial design and applied it to commercial office space, this fusion has continued to be at the core of modern professional interior design.
 Knoll was aware of the shift she was creating; in an interview with the New York Times in 1964, Knoll stated, "I am not a decorator... the only place I decorate is my own house."
-She took this stance to differentiate the titles of an interior decorator and an interior designer.
-Knoll was one of the first to make this differentiation, frustrated at the title of interior decorator especially in its gendered connotation and concomitant lack of status and respect.
-She felt expertise in furniture design and architecture exceed the common skill of an interior decorator.
+She was frustrated at the title of "interior decorator", especially in its gendered connotation and concomitant lack of status and respect, and was one of the first to differentiate the titles "interior decorator" and "interior designer".
+She felt that expertise in furniture design and architecture exceed the common skill of an interior decorator.